fishinwind/workshop/rst/Problem_Sets/problem_set_6/problem_set_6.rst

 .. note:: Clarification

-   What do I mean by peak width?
+   What do I mean by `range in peak width`?
 Good question.

-   You should calcuate a min.width and max.width for each factor.
-Then the range is the difference between the two.
+   You should calcuate a min.width and max.width for each transcription factor in the BED file.
+Then the range is the difference between the max.width and min.width.

-   Hint: you can ``summarize()`` to calculate the min and max, and then ``mutate()`` that summary to add a `range` column.
+   Hint: you can ``summarize()`` to calculate the min.width and max.width, and then ``mutate()`` the summary to add a `range` column.

 Problem Set Submission
 ======================

 Submit your problem set as a tar file to Canvas (:ref:`problem-set-submission`).

 .. raw:: pdf